FlimFlam69/WiiUTutorial/BlockingUpdates.md

 ## **[Router URL Blocking]**

 If your router has the option to block certain URLs from passing through, that's a way better way of keeping your Wii U safe and connected.
-After setting this up, I *don't think* you will be able to access the eShop, but you should be able to play games online just fine. (*If you still want eShop access, check out the Various Things section.*) I can't exactly write a guide URL router blocking because everyone's router is different, and more specifically, my router doesn't have that specific function.
+After setting this up, I *don't think* you will be able to access the eShop, but you should be able to play games online just fine. (*If you still want eShop access, check out the ['And Other Various Things...'](https://github.com/FlimFlam69/WiiUTutorial/blob/master/README.md) section.*) I can't exactly write a guide URL router blocking because everyone's router is different, and more specifically, my router doesn't have that specific function.
 Here are the URLs to block if you can:

 * nus.cdn.c.shop.nintendowifi.net
 * nus.cdn.shop.wii.com